 Arranging $\varepsilon_r-n_1^2\sin^2\theta_1= (1/3)n_1^2\cos^2\theta_1$ gives an even larger $G\simeq 25 (3/a)^4$, a result found by keeping terms to fifth order in $\delta_2$.
 Thus the gain $G$ from a slab is finite for non-vanishing thickness $d_2$, and diverges as $d_2\rightarrow 0$ with $d_2 \sigma_\text{3D}\rightarrow \sigma_\text{2D}$ fixed.

 The reflection gain of the slab arrangement (\ref{eq:slabmax}) contrasts with the analogous result for the interface of two semi-infinite media, where the second one is active.
-There $R\leq 1$ in all cases\cite{2010Siegman,2012Perez}.
-An infinitely-thick inverted medium produces zero gain in reflection, while a thin, inverted medium can produce large $R$.
+There $R\leq 1$ in all cases \cite{2010Siegman,2012Perez}.
+An infinitely thick inverted medium produces zero gain in reflection, while a thin, inverted medium can produce large $R$.

-That a thin slab can produce large $T$ is also surprising, since in typical optical amplifiers the small signal gain (in transmission, of course) grows exponentially as the gain medium thickness increases\cite{1995Verdeyen,2003Silfvast}.
-This last point highlights the utility of an extended concept of `impedance matching' for negative conductivity systems.
+That a thin slab can produce large $T$ is also surprising, since in typical optical amplifiers the small signal gain (in transmission, of course) grows exponentially as the gain medium thickness increases \cite{1995Verdeyen,2003Silfvast}.
+This last point highlights the utility of an extended concept of impedance matching for negative-conductivity systems.
 Here, as a function of the conductivity and the thickness, the gain peaks at the negative analog of the best impedance match.

 The role of impedance matching provides another perspective on the distinction between the amplifying beamsplitter and previously described optical amplifiers.
-The `active mirror', for instance, is inherently a multi-pass transmission device\cite{1981Abate} that relies on an impedance mismatch to produce reflection.
-Likewise, amplifier designs based on total internal reflection, from fiber lasers\cite{1966Koester} to whispering-gallery-mode microsphere lasers\cite{1996Sandoghdar}, require an impedance mismatch in the form of an index discrepancy to produce reflection.
+The active mirror, for instance, is inherently a multipass transmission device \cite{1981Abate} that relies on an impedance mismatch to produce reflection.
+Likewise, amplifier designs based on total internal reflection, from fiber lasers \cite{1966Koester} to whispering-gallery-mode microsphere lasers \cite{1996Sandoghdar}, require an impedance mismatch in the form of an index discrepancy to produce reflection.
 The amplifying beamsplitter works best in the limit where an impedance half match, modulo a sign, is achieved.